0b10010010/MotorlabMBD/README.md

 # MotorlabMBD
 This readme is for my list of features to complete and to keep track of bugs, workarounds, and etc.

+explicitily declare all buffer sizes to fit messages. -> use `uint8_t n = snprintf(buffer, sizeof(buffer), "%.f", float);` to get the size

 Combine TX and RX block source and header files

-explicitily declare all buffer sizes to fit messages.

 PIL simulation running at 1kHz matches better with 10kHz HIL response to 200 deg step input.